 Pair a black floral skirt with a baby pink crop top to achieve the ultimate feminine vibe.

 A white and blue checkered godet skirt combined with a tight-fit black turtleneck can be the perfect contrast between cute and sexy.

 Do you want to wear a skirt to the office?
 Pair a black pencil skirt with a white ruffle front shirt and a matching black blazer.

 The key to styling a tight skirt is to be minimal.
 Wear plain flat shoes and top them with a clean-cut shirt.
-You can wear outer layers like leather jackets and blazers to add some depth to tight skirt outfits.
+You can also find outer layers like leather jackets to wear with skirts and add some depth to tight skirt outfits.